Who We Are, Our Mission, Board of Directors, Officers & Others All about the American Bamboo Society (ABS)

 The American Bamboo Society (ABS) was formed in 1979 and became incorporated in the state of California in 1981.
 Today we have about 500 members living throughout the U.S. and in 37 other countries.
-The issues a bimonthly magazine, BAMBOO, and the Journal of the American Bamboo Society, which is issued annually.
+The issues a quarterly magazine, BAMBOO, and the Journal of the American Bamboo Society, which is issued digitally at various times.
 We sponsor lectures, conferences, tours and plant sales in the chapter areas.
 Chapters